Death certificate: History

 Historically, in Europe and North America, death records were kept by the local churches, along with baptism and marriage records.
 In 1639, in what would become the United States, the Massachusetts Bay Colony was the first to have the secular courts keep these records.
 By the end of the 19th century, European countries were adopting centralized systems for recording deaths.

 In the United States, a standard model death certificate was developed around 1910.

 Specific jurisdictions

+France

+The French civil code includes a provision for what is known in French as acte de décès, signed by a registrar and issued following a death.
+Article 78 of the civil code states that the certificate "shall be drawn up by the registrar of the municipality where the death occurred, based on the statement of a person who has the most accurate and complete information possible regarding the civil status of the deceased".
+Article 79 sets out the contents of the death certificate, consisting of where and when the death occurred; the name, occupation and residence of the deceased and their parents; the name of the deceased's spouse or partner; and the name, age, occupation and residence of the person making the declaration on the deceased's behalf.

+United Kingdom

 England and Wales

-When someone dies in England and Wales, a doctor involved in their care completes a "medical certificate of cause of death" (MCCD).
+When someone dies in England or Wales, a doctor involved in their care completes a "medical certificate of cause of death" (MCCD).
 This is then forwarded to the register office to register the person's death.
 The General Register Office, which is a section of HM Passport Office, is responsible for civil registration services in England and Wales.

 Scotland

 National registration began in 1855; registrations are rather more detailed.